s16507alex/CISC-121-Project/README.md

 Initialization: before i=0, zero elements checked, invariant holds meaninglessly.

-Maintenance: at iteration i, check arr[i]; if it equals the target we return (correct), otherwise the invariant holds for the next iteration i+1 because arr[i] has been proven not equal.
+Maintenance: at iteration i, check arr[i]; if it equals the target return correct, otherwise the invariant holds for the next iteration i+1 because arr[i] has been proven not equal.

 Termination: if loop ends with no returns, all indices 0..n-1 have been checked and none matched, conclude that target is not present.